 Knowing how YOUR brain ticks helps us together to understand what might be holding you back from having a good relationship with money.

 My belief is that the fundamentals of great financial coaching lie in this early work.
 Challenging the long held beliefs you have around money, identifying the triggers for the habits which are sabotaging your financial health, and then working to instill new, positive behaviours.

 In coaching, we focus on setting goals, creating outcomes and managing personal change.
 I will be your cheerleader and hold you to account as you build both knowledge and confidence around your personal finances; accountability plays a huge role in a successful coaching relationship.

-I am a certified Neuro-Linguistic Programming and Time Line Therapy™ Practitioner.
+I am a certified Neuro-Linguistic Programming and Time Line Therapy™ Practitioner, and an Emotional Freedom Technique Practitioner.
 This means I am qualified to work effectively with the subconscious mind, which is where our beliefs and habits reside!
 My training in Time Line Therapy enables me to use this therapeutic approach, if required, to get rid of negative emotions in your past which could be impacting how you behave today.

 A financial coach won’t try and sell you any financial products, ever.
 They are not authorised to do so.

 Compare this to a financial advisor who is paid by clients to take full responsibility, based on their expertise, for managing your money.
 Some people want the services of a financial advisor when it comes to managing large amounts of money; I frequently refer clients to financial advisors either at the offset if it is clear from our discovery call that this is what they want, or if they don’t want to manage their money themselves at the end of our time coaching together.

 A money coach will never perform the role of a financial advisor, but they will often take on the role of ‘general’ advisor at various points.
 It is not uncommon for those seeking help with their finances to want guidance around what is best practice in a given situation e.g. how to get out of debt, how to build an emergency fund.